mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 If you can't find what you need:

 - View the GitLab Handbook for [writing style guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines) that apply to all GitLab content.
-- Reference one of the following:
+- Refer to one of the following:

   - [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/).
   - [Google Developer Documentation Style Guide](https://developers.google.com/style).